VidunderGunder/roadcam/README.md

 ---

-## Stack
+## What frameworks to use?

-All proposals will be using [TypeScript](https://www.typescriptlang.org/) where possible (some configuration files may be omitted).
+All proposals are using [TypeScript](https://www.typescriptlang.org/) where possible (some configuration files may be omitted).

 ---